-(d) When non-nationals are placed in shelters that restrict their liberty under the relevant laws, are to exercise their right of appeal?
+(d) When non-nationals are placed in shelters that restrict their liberty under the relevant laws, are they informed of the progress of their court cases?
+While they are in these shelters, are they able to exercise their right of appeal?
 How do legal aid lawyers provide assistance on this point?